 Update your Autumn Routine

-Autumn is a beautiful season – the weather starts to cool down, the leaves start to dry and change into gorgeous vibrant colours, and the air becomes fresh and crisp.
+The weather starts to cool down, the leaves start to dry and change into gorgeous vibrant colours, and the air becomes fresh and crisp.

 In Ayurveda autumn is seen as the season of transformation, but also of deficiency.
 When the weather starts to deteriorate, the body struggles to protect itself and stay balanced.
 According to Ayurveda, autumn is the season governed by the Vata (Air) dosha.
 Vata is seen as windy, cold, rough and dry, so as these qualities increase in the environment around us, they also start to increase in our internal environment.
 We can see and feel this in our mind and body: as the leaves on the trees become dry and crack, so can our skin and joints; when the weather becomes changeable, so does our mind.